How Person-Centered Therapy Can Benefit You

 People with low self-confidence

 In this world, confidence is key.
 Being confident can land you the relationship of your dreams, get you that promotion you always wanted and makes you feel good, too.
 The problem is that some people don’t have enough confidence.
-Maybe they’re not happy with their appearance or certain quirks they have.
-Perhaps an event in the past killed your confidence, such as rejection or childhood trauma.
-Either way, with PCT, you can realize why your confidence is so low and find your solutions.
+Maybe they’re not happy with their appearance or certain quirks they have, or maybe they are working to overcome obstacles such as rejection or childhood trauma.
+No matter the cause, PCT offers a viable way to explore factors that underlie low confidence and begin working toward a more robust self-image.

 People searching for identity

 We always strive for an identity, which makes us feel like we belong to this world.
 Some people don’t have a strong identity.
 Maybe they feel like they’d be too much of the same or want a different identity than their peers.
-No matter what the case may be, PCT can help people find the identity they’ve been longing for.
+No matter what the case may be, PCT can help people find identity by offering them a safe space to explore their wants, needs, and innermost traits.

 Getty